Visa vs. Form I-94, Arrival/Departure Record: What’s the Difference?

 Paper I-94

-If you are entering the U.S. at a land port of entry, CBP will provide you with a Form I-94 to fill out.
-Then, when the inspector decides to admit you to the U.S., he or she will staple into your passport the Departure Record portion of the Form I-94, where the officer will write the status you have been admitted in and the date by which you must leave the U.S.
+Before electronic I-94s were implemented, CBP and carriers provided travelers a Form I-94 to fill out.
+Then, when the inspector decides to admit a person to the U.S., the officer would staple into the traveler’s passport the Departure Record portion of the Form I-94, where the officer would write the traveler’s nonimmigrant status and place an admission stamp showing the dates of admission and expiration of status.

 Leave a Reply